cwatson16/Javascript-Projects/README.md

-This is a repo for my Javascript Projects for the Tech Academy
+This is a repo for the Javascript Projects I built for the Tech Academy.

+<h1>Projects</h1>